ldmichel/ldmichel/README.md

 - 👋 Hi, I’m Leah.
 - 👀 I’m interested in NLP, AI, Machine Learning and technologies that deal with natural language.
-- 🌱 I’m currently learning Deep Learning for NLP, Machine Learning, and Computational Creativity.
+- 🌱 I’m currently learning Deep Learning for NLP, Machine Learning.
+On the side, I work on leveraging LLMs to map AutomationML and XML/AASX files.
-- 💞️ I’m currently looking to collaborate on projects that involve NLP or Deep Learning or tasks that could downstream into Knowledge Graphs.
+- 💞️ I’m currently looking to collaborate on projects that involve NLP, particularly LLMs for Knowledge Graphs.
 - 📫 You may reach me through l.michel@campus.lmu.de

 <!---